 Multiple endocrine neoplasia (MEN) is a hereditary condition, where an individual may have developed tumours in one or more endocrine glands.
 Endocrine glands are the glands that secrete hormone into the blood directly rather than secreting into a duct.
 Tumours can be benign (noncancerous) or malignant (cancerous).
 The glands that are commonly affected include pituitary, thyroid, parathyroid, adrenal, and pancreas.
 Patients with MEN syndromes should be treated by an expert multidisciplinary team led by an endocrinologist.
-Dr. Miller looks after the parathyroid glands for several MEN I families and the thyroids, parathyroids, and adrenals of several MEN II families.
+Prof. Miller looks after the parathyroid glands for several MEN I families and the thyroids, parathyroids, and adrenals of several MEN II families.

 The major types of MEN syndromes are MEN type I and MEN type II.

 Multiple endocrine neoplasia type I – It is caused by a defect in the gene coding for the protein menin, which is located on chromosome 11.
 The tumour commonly causes tumours to develop in the parathyroid, pancreas, and pituitary glands.